 Sometimes, playing by their rules really sucks, and we have to kick people off of our platform.

-For Gumroad creators, this means that in order to process payments on your behalf (and pay you for the sales you make on Gumroad), your account has to be in compliance with the policies that we are bound to.
+For Gumroad creators, this means that to process payments on your behalf (and pay you for the sales you make on Gumroad), your account has to comply with the policies that we are bound to.
 By creating a Gumroad account, you are therefore subject to our Terms of Service, where we all agree that Gumroad can suspend and refund your sales if and when necessary (Section 8).

-We encourage you to read through these Terms before creating an account, because if your account is in violation of these policies, it will unfortunately have to be suspended.
+We encourage you to read through these Terms before creating an account because if your account violates these policies, it will, unfortunately, have to be suspended.
 Your existing balance may be refunded, depending on the policy that we are enforcing or the chargeback threats that we see from your sales.

 Reason 1: Terms of Service Violations

 Gumroad's Terms of Service can be found here:

 And our list of goods that cannot be sold through Gumroad is here: Prohibited Products and Activities and in less legal terms here: Things That Are Not Allowed on Gumroad

 If you are using Gumroad in a way that violates our ToS, or selling a product that we are not authorized to sell (common offenders include PLR ebooks, graphic pornography, services, credit repair products, tickets to events, health products, unlicensed software you didn't create, or unlicensed electronics), we have to suspend your account.